Visiting the Chelsea Physic Garden London with Kids

 Chelsea Physic Garden, London

-During the February half term break in London, Chelsea Physic Garden will be running several family workshops.
+During the October half term break in London, Chelsea Physic Garden will be running several Halloween-themed family workshops.
 Workshop tickets include entry to the Garden that day.
 Read on for more details.

 Chelsea Physic Garden London Address